 CMMC is an acronym for Cybersecurity Maturity Model Certification.

 A maturity model, according to the DoD, is “a set of characteristics, attributes, indicators, or patterns that represent capability and progression in a particular discipline.”

-NIST 800-171 was written for use by organizations that contract with federal agencies.
+NIST 800-171 was written for use by federal government contractors.
 Compliance has already been required for DoD contractors since January 2018.
 In February 2021, NIST 800-172 was finalized to enhance CUI protections as a supplement to NIST 800-171.

 Now prime contractors, as well as their suppliers, must meet NIST 800-171 and the additional requirements of CMMC down the supply chain.
 Every organization providing goods or services to the DoD must be CMMC compliant.
-The list includes small businesses such as janitorial services; cloud service providers; and equipment manufacturers: all will need at least CMMC Level 1 certification to keep or acquire a DoD contract.
+The list includes small businesses such as janitorial services, cloud service providers, and equipment manufacturers; all will need at least CMMC Level 1 certification to keep or acquire a DoD contract.

 CMMC Framework Structure